abitravers1989/CV/README.md

 ## Abi Travers

+#### "If you want to go fast, go alone.
+If you want to go far, go together"

 Immensely driven, passionate and open Junior full-stack developer currently looking for a role.
 I am fascinated by how technology can be used to improve human experiences and just how powerful data can be when harnessed correctly.

 I was drawn to software development while working on a commercial graduate scheme at UKPower Networks.
 I wanted to write software to make me more efficient and effective as a commercial dispute project manager, removing human error when working with large data sets.